 See Related: How to Book a Flight Without a Credit Card

 19. Sakura Viewing in Japan

 A visit to Japan is incomplete without viewing sakura, the Japanese word for cherry blossom trees.
 The Japanese cherry blossoms are famous around the globe for their delicate, radiant, and transient beauty.
-They are not just beautiful but also represent Japan’s history, identity, and culture.
+They are beautiful and represent Japan’s history, identity, and culture.

-Cherry blossom season is one of the most fascinating times to visit Japan, and it usually occurs from mid-March to early May.
-These iconic trees attract thousands of locals and tourists each year to cherish their natural beauty.
+Cherry blossom season is one of the most fascinating times to visit Japan, usually from mid-March to early May.
+These iconic trees attract thousands of locals and tourists yearly to cherish their natural beauty.
 The blooming of these trees symbolizes human life, nobleness, and transience for many Japanese.